Immigration to Europe: Finland

-A pro-Palestinian protest in Helsinki, Finland was attended by people of immigrant background, 21 October 2023.
+A pro-Palestinian protest in Helsinki, Finland, was attended by people of immigrant background, 21 October 2023.

 Immigration has been a major source of population growth and cultural change throughout much of the history of Finland.
 The economic, social, and political aspects of immigration have caused controversy regarding ethnicity, economic benefits, jobs for non-immigrants, settlement patterns, impact on upward social mobility, crime, and voting behavior.

-At the end of 2017, there were 372,802 foreign born people residing in Finland, which corresponds to 6.8% of the population, while there are 384,123 people with a foreign background, corresponding to 7.0% of the population.
+At the end of 2025, there were 614,401 foreign born people residing in Finland, which corresponds to 10.9% of the population, while there are 660,800 people with a foreign background, corresponding to 11.7% of the population.
+The largest groups come from Russia, Estonia, Iraq, Somalia, Ukraine, the Philippines, India, former Yugoslavia, China and Iran.
 Proportionally speaking, Finland has had one of the fastest increases in its foreign-born population between 2000 and 2010 in all of Europe.
 The majority of immigrants in Finland settle in the Helsinki area, although Tampere, Turku, and Kuopio have had their share of immigrants in recent years.
+In the city of Vantaa, 41% of 30-44 year olds speak a native language other than Finnish or Swedish.